Gloria-Pi/JS-Repo/paita-gloria-12-idk/13-object-oriented/02-digital-age/solution-class/readme.md

   - `artist` (a string)
   - `play()` prints "You played 'TITLE' by 'ARTIST'" e.g. "You played 'Another Brick in the Wall' by 'Pink Floyd'"

-- Use the prototype method, not classes, to write a constructors for `Video` and `MusicVideo`
+- Use the class syntax method to write a constructors for `Video` and `MusicVideo`
-  - The constructor functions accept a single config object
-  - All arguments are optional, use defaults if missing

 - Create an array that contains a mix of `Video` and `MusicVideo` instances

 - Loop on the Array and for each item
   - call the `watch()` method
   - call the `play()` method only if it's a MusicVideo.
 Hint: Use `instanceof`

-- Optional:
-  - in a new folder, repeat the exercise using the class syntax rather than the prototype method
-  - All behaviors should be identical

 <br>
 <br>